-We’re Not Too Big to Care
+We’re Not too Big to Care

-6 April – 15 June | FREE ENTRY
+6 April – 15 June 2019

-‘We’re Not Too Big to Care’ comes from a 1984 television commercial by the iconic New Zealand grocery store Four Square.
-Using these words to maintain Four Square’s loyal customer base in the midst of larger corporations, it is a slogan that feels very relevant today.
-Open to interpretation, the phrase ‘We’re Not Too Big to Care’ may be applied to an organisation or individual and questions that whatever the scale, hierarchies of power and influence are inherent at every level.
+We’re Not too Big to Care is a slogan from a 1984 television commercial by grocery store Four Square who used the phrase to help maintain their loyal customer base in the midst of larger corporations.
+Open to interpretation, We’re Not too Big to Care may be applied to an organisation or individual and questions that whatever the scale, hierarchies of power and influence are inherent at every level.

-Exploring themes of labour, consumerism and technology, the exhibition uses Cao Fei’s film ‘Asia One’ as a starting point to consider corporate effects on the individual.
-Filmed in the world’s first fully automated sorting centre in China, ‘Asia One’ examines the impact of automation and robotics on human relationships.
+We’re Not too Big to Care presents the Aotearoa premiere of Asia One (2018) by Cao Fei whose work provides the starting point to consider corporate effects on the individual.
+Exploring themes of labour, consumerism and technology, Asia One is filmed in the world’s first fully automated sorting centre in China and examines the impact of automation and robotics on human relationships.
 Fei’s surreal tale of cyclical ecstasy and despair occurs in the warehouses of JD.com, China’s equivalent of Amazon, which completed 1.6 billion orders in 2016.
-Caught between the need to earn money for one’s family and the time pressures of a factory job, Fei’s nuanced installation is a timely take on what it means to exist in a world dominated by commercial desire, where technology threatens to overcome human skill to nullifying effect.
+Caught between the need to earn money for their family and the time pressures of a factory job, Fei’s nuanced installation explores what it means to exist in a world dominated by commercial desire, where technology threatens to overcome human skill to nullifying effect.

 Using Four Square’s slogan as a retort to the fast paced, cyclical and constructed commercial landscape representative of contemporary life, the exhibition explores what it might mean to rise above these structures to enable us to all regain a sense of humanity.